Teaching online: A checklist

 - Monitor the chat room: The chat room is your friend!
 It will keep everyone from talking at once while also encouraging learner participation.

 Students will use the chat area to respond to questions, ask questions, or participate in the discussion.
 You can acknowledge learners by name and ask them to participate by unmuting their microphone.
-If you have several students asking questions in chat, emphasize that you will address them in the order posted.
+If you have several students asking questions in chat, emphasise that you will address them in the order posted.

 - It’s not all talk: Giving students a question or problem and asking them to write for three to five minutes can prepare them to actively participate in your synchronous classroom.
 This will ensure a lively discussion and let you know that students will be prepared when you call on them.